 Tamara Keith

 Keith joined NPR in 2009 as a Business Reporter.
-In that role, she reported on topics spanning the business world, from covering the debt downgrade and debt ceiling crisis to the latest in policy debates, legal issues, and technology trends.
+In that role, she reported on topics spanning the business world, from covering the debt downgrade and debt ceiling crisis to the latest in policy debates, legal issues and technology trends.
 In early 2010, she was on the ground in Haiti covering the aftermath of the country's disastrous earthquake, and later she covered the oil spill in the Gulf.
-In 2011, Keith conceived of and solely reported "The Road Back To Work," a year-long series featuring the audio diaries of six people in St. Louis who began the year unemployed and searching for work.
+In 2011, Keith conceived of and reported "The Road Back To Work," a year-long series featuring the audio diaries of six people in St. Louis who began the year unemployed and searching for work.

 Keith earned a bachelor's degree in philosophy from the University of California, Berkeley, and a master's degree at the UCB Graduate School of Journalism.
-Keith is part of the Politics Monday team on the PBS NewsHour, a weekly segment rounding up the latest political news.
-Keith is also a member of the Bad News Babes, a media softball team that once a year competes against female members of Congress in the Congressional Women's Softball game.
+Keith is also a member of the Bad News Babes, a media softball team that competes against female members of Congress in the Congressional Women's Softball game once a year.
+She serves on advisory boards for the University of California Center for Free Speech and Civic Engagement and the UC Berkeley J-School.

 -